 He and Fromm remember that while sharing meals, Bob Webber would often remind them how hosting guests for a meal is a lot like ancient future worship.
 Both require a spirit of hospitality and follow a fourfold pattern:

-Own and embody the faith
+Own and Embody the Faith

 The hospitality that inspires the four fold pattern of ancient future worship flows from what Webber called “the divine embrace” and “the embodiment of God’s narrative.”
 It’s the kind of hospitality that inspires worship committees to look at beloved liturgical elements and ask whether they’re too complicated for people to connect with.